aslanbakirov/aslanbakirov.github.io/_posts/2022-09-09-gpu-kernels.markdown

 ---
 layout: post
-title:  "[WIP]GPU Architecture and GPU Kernels"
+title:  "GPU Architecture and GPU Kernels"
 date:   2022-09-09 08:34:43 +0000
 ---
 In this post, we will discuss how GPU architecture and GPU kernels look like.
 First, we will introduce GPU structure, secondly, we will develope a simple GPU kernel and discuss different scenarios.
 This is an introductory level post, the idea is to get the reader familiar with the architecture and implementation.
 Also, quick note to mention, I am aware that these technologies are getting improved and changed very frequently, however, I believe, grasping the main logic behind them will be helpful to adapt new versions and developments.